 Consulting firms are a bit like tobacco.
 Once you start using them you get hooked.
-Consultants did a simple math calculations and discovered that strategic and performance improvement projects are usually short 3-6 months.
+Consultants did simple math calculations and discovered that strategic and performance improvement projects are usually short 3-6 months.
 However, it takes their clients from 12-24 months to implement the suggested projects.
 This is an opportunity that they could have not missed and that is how Implementation Projects were born.
 In those sort of projects you help the customer deliver the ideas that you have defined on other, previous projects.
 Management Consulting Firms can do it in the following way:

 - Due Diligence.
 Once you have the target identified you have to check whether it is a good enough company to be bought.
 The process of checking the value of the firm is called Due Diligence.
-Management Consulting usually perform Commercial Due Diligence (check whether the firm operates the winning model on an interesting market), Operational Due Diligence (you check how do they deliver value, run their facilities).
-The buyer also have to do Legal and Financial Due Diligence but this is usually done by auditing firm (EY, PwC, KMPG, Deloitte).
+Management Consulting usually performs Commercial Due Diligence (check whether the firm operates the winning model on an interesting market), Operational Due Diligence (you check how do they deliver value, run their facilities).
+The buyer also has to do Legal and Financial Due Diligence but this is usually done by an auditing firm (EY, PwC, KMPG, Deloitte).
 Check our playlist on Due Diligence

 - Value Creation Plan.
 For some buyers, you also have to create a Value Creation Plan.
 In other words, define how the buyer will increase the value of the firm after the transaction is finished.
 This sort of project is a mix of strategic and performance improvement projects.